BobBowles/django-diary/README.rst

     is a project that provides a number of useful tools for manipulating models.
 It is primarily used here for facilitating subclassing of User.
 It is not needed for Django>=2.0.

 ``pytz``
-    is needed for date and time manipulation.
+    is needed for date and time manipulation, but is irrelevant for Django 4, and obsolete by Django 5.

 ``six``
     was dragged in at some point by one of the above (I think).